sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl create secret generic \ app-secret --from-file=app_secret.properties

-**declarivative**
+declarivative:

 - kubectl create -f secret-data.yaml

 - The data must be in encoded form in secrets.
-Screts are encoded but not encrypyted
+Screts are encoded but not encrypyted:

-- Do not check in secret objects to SCM along the code
+- Do not check in secret objects to SCM along the code:

 encrypt ETCD data at rest